 1. Learn About the Industry

-While you won't need to go through extensive training to get into the vending machine industry, you'll need to do some homework before starting your venture.
-With some market research, you can get an idea of how much time you’ll have to put into your company, the amount of money you’ll likely need to invest, and how long you’ll have to work before seeing a return on that investment.
+Although you won't need extensive training to get into the vending machine industry, you'll need to do some homework before starting your venture.
+With some market research, you can make the following decisions before you start your vending machine business:

-When starting a vending machine venture, you can either open a new company, or buy an existing business.
+When starting a vending machine venture, you can open a new company or buy an existing business.

-If you start from scratch, you'll have the benefit of more flexibility, so you can start small with just a few machines and grow over time.
-It could also mean significantly more work, though, as you'll need to build a network of suppliers and do the legwork of finding good locations.
+If you start from scratch, you'll benefit from more flexibility, so you can start small with just a few machines and grow over time.
+It could also mean significantly more work, though, as you'll need to build a network of suppliers and do the legwork of finding suitable locations.

-In comparison, if you choose to buy an existing company, you'll save time on buying or renting machines and scouting locations.
-However, you'll still need to check out those locations to see how they’re doing.
-You'll also want to review the numbers to be sure that you're buying a company that will allow you to make a profit.
+If you choose to buy an existing company, you'll save time buying or renting machines and scouting locations.
+However, you'll still need to check out those locations to see how items are selling.
+You'll also want to review the numbers to ensure that you're buying a company that will allow you to make a profit.

 3. Choose the Right Locations

 Location is everything in the vending machine industry.
-Choosing the best snack machine locations will make all the difference in whether your business is successful.
+Choosing the best snack machine locations will affect whether your business is successful.
 Look for locations that have the following qualities:

-- Locations that have high traffic throughout the week: Airports, train stations, shopping malls, government buildings, event centers, and schools.
+Locations with high foot traffic: Airports, train stations, shopping malls, government buildings, event centers, and schools.

-- Spaces without vending machines in place and without other food options nearby.
+Spaces without vending machines or other food options nearby

-- Places where people frequently must wait in line or sit in a waiting area (like doctor's offices).
+Places where people must wait in line or sit in a waiting area (like doctor's offices)

 4. Know the Startup Costs

-As with any business venture, there are costs associated with starting a vending machine business, and you’ll need to consider them when deciding whether opening this type of company is right for you.
+As with any business venture, there are costs associated with starting a vending machine business.
+You'll need to consider them when deciding whether opening this type of company is right for you.
 Here are some of the costs to consider:

-- Vending Machines – The obvious expense to consider is the machines themselves.
-On average, a machine will cost between $3,000 to $5,000.
-That number will vary based on where you purchase the machines and whether they are new or used.
-If you don't have thousands of dollars to sink into this expense, you may need to save up first.
+Vending Machines – The obvious expense to consider is the machines themselves.
+A vending machine will cost between $3,000 to $5,000.
+That number will vary based on where you purchase machines and whether they are new or used.
+If you don't have ample funds to put towards this expense, you may need to save up first.

-- Insurance and Taxes – Just like with any other business, you'll have to factor insurance and tax costs into your budget with a vending machine company.
+Insurance and Taxes – Like with any other business, you'll have to factor insurance and tax costs into your budget with a vending machine company.
 Find out about tax licenses and liability insurance policies before starting.

-- Ongoing Costs – Rent and royalties might be figured into your contracts with the locations that host your machines.
-Those costs will vary on a monthly basis, but you should be able to determine approximately how much you'll have to pay on average.
+Ongoing Costs – The locations that host your machines may include rent and royalties in your contract.
+Those costs will vary every month, but you should be able to determine how much you'll have to pay on average.

-- Maintenance – Schedule regular visits to your sites to check on your machines and ensure they're all functioning properly.
-In addition, you should factor in repairs and replacements into your budget.
+Maintenance – Schedule regular visits to your sites to check on your machines and ensure they're functioning correctly.
+In addition, you should budget for repairs and replacements.

-- Hiring – Many vending machine businesses operate with a small staff.
-Still, you might consider hiring a few customer service representatives and/or team members that will restock the machines.
+Hiring – Many vending machine businesses operate with a small staff.
+Still, you might consider hiring a few customer service representatives or team members that will restock the machines.

 5. Choose Your Products

-Stocking your machines with inventory might not seem like a major task, but you should put some thought into the type of products you're offering in each location to make the most profit.
-Think about the customers at each location and what they’ll be looking for.
+Stocking your machines with inventory might not seem like a significant task, but you should consider the type of products you're offering in each location to make the most profit.
+Think about the customers that will visit each business location and what they might want to purchase.

 6. Invest in Your Business

-Once you've learned about the vending machine industry and made the decision to start your business, it's time for the real work to begin.
+Once you've learned about the vending machine industry, it's time for the real work to begin.
 Although it can be a great industry to be a part of, you might benefit from applying for a small business loan to cover initial costs and keep your machines stocked with fresh inventory.

-In addition to small business loans, here are some other financing options that you might benefit from:
+In addition to vending machine business loans, here are some other financing options that you might benefit from:

 Starting a vending machine business can be a great way to earn money, with plenty of flexibility.
-However, it's crucial that you consider all the factors in this post prior to taking the plunge.
-Once you understand the industry, know where you want to put your machines, and how you'll finance the operation, you'll be in a good position to begin.
+However, it's crucial that you consider all the factors in this post before taking the plunge.
+Once you understand the industry, know where you want to put your machines, and how you'll finance the operation, you'll be in an excellent position to begin.